Jehoram in the Bible

 Verse ConceptsFirstbornGoldInheritance, MaterialBirthrights

-Now when Jehoram was risen up to the kingdom of his father, he strengthened himself, and slew all his brethren with the sword, and also some of the princes of Israel.
+And Jehoram established himself over the kingdom of his father, and strengthened himself; and he slew all his brethren with the sword, and certain also of the princes of Israel.

 Verse ConceptsMurderPrinces

-Jehoram was thirty and two years old when he began to reign, and he reigned eight years in Jerusalem.
+Jehoram was thirty-two years old when he began to reign; and he reigned eight years in Jerusalem.

 Verse ConceptsJerusalem, History Of

-During Jehoram’s reign, Edom rebelled against Judah’s domination and appointed their own king.
+During Jehoram's reign Edom freed themselves from Judah's control and set up their own king.

 Verse ConceptsRevolts

-Then Jehoram went forth with his officers, and all his chariots with him: and he rose up by night, and attacked the Edomites who had surrounded him and the captains of the chariots.
+And Jehoram went over with his captains, and all the chariots with him; and he rose up by night, and smote the Edomites who had surrounded him, and the captains of the chariots.

 So Edom has remained free from Judah's control to this very day.
 At that same time Libnah also rebelled and freed themselves from Judah's control because Jehoram rejected the Lord God of his ancestors.